 Find out how people want to be reminded

-If we could send out only postcards or only emails, it would certainly make life easier for church communicators.
+If we could send out only text messages, postcards, or only emails, it would certainly make life easier for church communicators.
 But unfortunately, we are in a time of multi-channel communication with lots of ways to communicate and lots of people preferring different methods.

-When people sign up for a volunteer position is a good time to find out how they prefer to be contacted: email or print.
+When people sign up for a volunteer position is a good time to find out how they prefer to be contacted: text, email, or print.
 It is our job to serve them in ways that make it possible for them to serve our church.

 Today we also have computer-based volunteer programs: the many programs out today that organize, schedule, and notify volunteers.
 Many of them greatly benefit the people who work in the church office.